mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 There may be download problems if we point at a version or module that
-doesn’t exist on pypi.
+doesn't exist on pypi.
 The fix here probably involves creating a new PR
 to point to the right module version, and merging it.

 “stuck” installs